0x1c3N/BankingClerks/README.md

   - The simulation is run for a fixed total time, and clerks serve customers based on their arrival times.

 - **Random Customer Generation:**
   - Generates a list of 200 random customers with random arrival times, customer types, and process times.
+So, every new run is new test case for the program.

 - **Output Logging:**
   - Outputs information about customers and clerks during each shift to the "output.txt" file.